New South Wales flag redesign

 Vice-regal standard

-The vice-regal standard for the Governor of New South Wales features the Australian pale in reversed heraldic colours and the waratah distinguished from the state flag on a white disc.
+The vice-regal standard for the Governor of New South Wales features the Australian pale in white and blue, the heraldic colours of the state, with the waratah distinguished from the state flag on a white disc.